terminological/r6-generator/README.md

 The newly created Java project will be in the `examplePackage` subdirectory.
 There is a `README.md` file there which details the next steps.

 To generate the R-package from the Java library it needs to be installed using maven.
-The java component of the library is in the `src` subdirectory.
+The Java component of the library is in the `src` subdirectory.